-As long as you cannot be claimed as a dependent on another person's tax return, you can deduct your own-yourself and your spouse-HSA contributions (not those made by your employer).
+As long as you cannot be claimed as a dependent on another person's tax return, you can deduct HSA contributions made by yourself and your spouse (not those made by your employer).

 Distributions

 You will not have to pay income tax or penalty tax on the money withdrawn from your HSA for qualified medical expenses.